biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Problem: Cookies turn out crumbly or cakey.

-Solution: Don’t overbake—remove when centers look slightly underdone.
-Measure flour correctly (spoon and level, don’t pack).
-Check oven temperature with thermometer.
+Solution: Do not overbake — remove when centers look slightly underdone.
+Measure flour correctly (spoon and level, do not pack).
+Check oven temperature with a thermometer.

 🍪 Filling Leaks Out